j-delima/j-delima.github.io/_posts/2024-09-25-introduction.md

 ---

 <div class="message">
-Every action you take is a vote for the type of person you wish to become.<br>
+<cite>Every action you take is a vote for the type of person you wish to become.<br>
-- James Clear
+- James Clear</cite>
 </div>

 ## Introduction